Trojan Room coffee pot: Development

 The 128×128 px greyscale camera was connected to the laboratory's local network through a video capture card fitted on an Acorn Archimedes computer.
 Researcher Quentin Stafford-Fraser wrote the client software, dubbed XCoffee and employing the X Window System protocol, while his colleague Paul Jardetzky wrote the server program.

 In 1993, web browsers gained the ability to display images; it soon became clear that this would be an easier way to make the picture available to users.
 The camera was connected to the Internet and the live picture became available via HTTP in November of the same year, by computer scientists Daniel Gordon and Martyn Johnson.
 It therefore became visible worldwide and grew into a popular landmark of the early web.

 Retirement

-The last picture that the webcam ever took, showing three hands about to switch the server off.
+The last picture that the webcam ever took, showing three fingers about to switch the server off.

 Following the laboratory's move to its current premises in the William Gates Building, the camera was eventually switched off, at 09:54 UTC on 22 August 2001.
 Coverage of the shutdown included front-page mentions in The Times and The Washington Post, as well as articles in The Guardian and Wired.

 The last of the four or five coffee machines seen online, a Krups, was auctioned on eBay for according to the German news website Der Spiegel.
 The pot was later refurbished pro bono by Krups employees, and was switched on again in the magazine's editorial office.
 Since the summer of 2016, the coffee maker is on permanent loan to the Heinz Nixdorf MuseumsForum in Paderborn.